J3inx/wagner.vs/README.md

 ## next up on my list of things to do for this
 - [x] start working on the damn thing
-- [ ] figure out how to use the referall code from just the web
+- [x] figure out how to use the referall code from just the web (didn't work)
 - [ ] (optional) if that doesnt work, figure out how to emulate the app or something from this script
 - [ ] start working on the bot and it detecting and clicking specified needed items
 - [ ] more tbd?

 ### most recent updates:

+<sup>1/16/25: found a mobile emulator and an apk that i need for shein, might need to find a different emulator than android studio that can be installed from the command line but this is the best i've got so far</sup>

 <sup>the shein games only really working on the mobile
 app. will keep working on it but useful for gettin